 RESIN DOES NOT GEL

-Air has inhibited the curing or perhaps not enough catalyst was added.
+Inside the mould:- Air has inhibited the curing or perhaps not enough catalyst was added.
 Seal off the air with a layer of cellophane while curing.
-Or, wash surface with acetone, then buff and polish, or recoat with a heavily catalysed resin.
 A layer of ‘Norski Doming Resin’ completes a Kleer Kast moulding the best – it seals it and locks off the casting.

 IF A CASTING STICKS IN THE MOULD

 Insufficient care has been given to putting release agent into the mould.
 If possible, place the casting in boiling water for ten minutes then place in cold water; do this twice.
-The change of temperature will cause the resin to shrink, and it will then come out of the mould.
+The change of temperature will cause the resin to shrink slightly, and it will then hopefully come out of the mould.
 If the worst comes to the worst, you may have to destroy the mould.

 CRACKS IN THE HARDENED RESIN

-To much catalyst, or use of embedded objects with a different expansion and contraction rate to the resin (glass chunks will cause cracking if embedded).
-Use less catalyst, or cool the mould in water during the cure, but wrap up the embedment in foil or other waterproof material to protect from moisture.
+More than likely too much catalyst has been used, or use of embedded objects with a different expansion and contraction rate to the resin (for example: glass chunks will cause cracking if embedded).
+Use less catalyst, or cool the mould in water during the cure, but to be safe, wrap up everything in a plastic bag or other waterproof material to protect from moisture getting on your article – moisture will typically make your pour go cloudy.

 CLOUDY CASTINGS

 Caused by water or moisture in the work, embedded objects must be absolutely dry.
-Possibly also, work in a drier atmosphere.
+Possibly also, work and allow your item to cure in a drier atmosphere.

 BUBBLES